cipherdothost/cmdkit-go/README.md

 ---

-The work in this repository complies with the REUSE specification (https://reuse.software/spec-3.3/).
+The work in this repository complies with [the REUSE specification](https://reuse.software/spec-3.3/).
 While [the default license is MIT](LICENSE.md), individual files may be licensed differently.

 Please see the individual files for details and [the LICENSES directory](LICENSES/) for a full list of licenses used in this